thom4parisot/thom4.net/source/_posts/2016/bbc.md

 # tl;dr

-Resigning is tougher than expected, especially when one still continue to believe in their employer's project and mission.
+Resigning is tougher than expected, especially when one still continues to believe in their employer's project and mission.

-I found that **best is to share honest emotions** and to keep the **door open for further collaborations**.
+I found that **best is to share honest emotions** and to keep the **door open for further collaboration**.

 ![](/images/2016/12/bbc-interview-notes.jpg)